asmitab/mauktik-site/sections/news/section2.md

 tags:
   - news
 ---
-**Fair Observer: *[Article](https://www.fairobserver.com/region/north_america/mauktik-kulkarni-donald-trump-atatck-us-system-government-politics-us-economy-news-71621/)* by Mauktik on Trump's presidency and why the moral hazards of violating the spirit of free speech is worth the risk.**
+**Fair Observer: *[Article](https://www.fairobserver.com/region/north_america/mauktik-kulkarni-donald-trump-atatck-us-system-government-politics-us-economy-news-71621/)* by Mauktik on Trump's presidency and why the moral hazards of violating the spirit of free speech and last-minute impeachment are worth the risk.**

 **Scroll: *[Article](https://scroll.in/article/983614/as-robots-dance-in-the-us-and-animation-films-get-soul-a-cautionary-tale-brews-in-india)* by Mauktik about the alchemy of innovation and creativity, which still make the US an interesting experiment.**